 The EES may expose the network capabilities of the 3GPP Core Networks to the EAS(s) by supporting the functionalities of 3GPP northbound service API provider (e.g. SCEF, NEF, SCEF+NEF).

-NOTE: Details of how to select a proper 3GPP network exposure function (e.g. selecting NEF, SCEF, or SCEF+NEF) for the UE(s) is outside scope of this specification.
+NOTE 1: Details of how to select a proper 3GPP network exposure function (e.g. selecting NEF, SCEF, or SCEF+NEF) for the UE(s) is outside scope of this specification.

+NOTE 2: When interacting with the 3GPP northbound service provider, the EES acting as an Application Function (AF) of the 3GPP CN (3GPP TS 23.503 [12]) may use its EESID (as described in clause 7.2.3) as the AF Identifier (3GPP TS 23.502 [3]) for API invocations.
+Alternatively, the EES can use the EASID (as described in clause 7.2.4) of the EAS for which it is re-exposing the 3GPP core network capabilities as the AF Identifier.